SinghaAnirban005/My-Digital-Diary/README.md

 -   If you are using npm :-
    npm run dev

+-  The application will be available at http://localhost:3000.

 ## Live Demo
-- You can see a live demo of the application [here](https://my-digital-diary-59aexe01h-anirban-singhas-projects.vercel.app/)
+- You can see a live demo of the application [here](https://my-digital-diary.vercel.app)

-The application will be available at http://localhost:3000.

 ## Contributing
 If you want to contribute to this project, please follow these steps: